canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 - fish
 - zsh

-You can automate tasks in a shell.
-To do that, define your task in a shell script that ends with a `.sh` file type.
+Tasks can be automated using shell scripts.
+To do that, define your task in a shell script that ends with a `.sh` file extension.
 Then, make the script executable and run it.
 For example, you can write a script that greets you with hello and displays the time.

 ## Kernel